dgr8akki/aakashpahujadotcom/content/contact/index.md

 title: 'Get In Touch'
 ---

-I'm currently looking for freelance opportunities, my inbox is always open.
-Whether for a potential project or just to say hi, I'll try my best to answer your email!
+My inbox is always open.
+Whether just to say hi or have a long discussion on any topic, I'll try my best to answer your email!